• Contact us

 As an employer, you have a responsibility to calculate and pay employer's national insurance contributions.
 Employer's national insurance contributions are based on the employees' gross salaries.

-The rate you can use to calculate employer's national insurance contributions depends on:
+The rate you use to calculate employer’s national insurance contributions depends on the following:

-• calculation code - the type of business you run
+• calculation code – the type of business activity you carry out.

 There are seven different calculation codes: